“Can we see the basement now?” Frank asked their realtor.

 “Stop… Just stop! ” Gina screamed out facing the street with her arms locked straight down by her sides.
 She spun around to face Julie and stomped past her back into the house.

-Julie knew it was pointless to call her back and went about her business of shutting the front door and securing the lockbox in place before returning to her Mercedes n the driveway, cell in hand about to dial her next client.
+Julie knew it was pointless to call her back and went about her business of shutting the front door and securing the lockbox in place before returning to the Mercedes glistening in the driveway, cell in hand about to dial her next client.

 Gina heard the door shut behind her–the last straw–It’s time to get a new realtor.
 She stomped through the dining room and kitchen sweeping her hand along the deeply turquoise granite island to the open door leading down into the basement and stood at the top of the staircase, the dim Edison bulb illuminating the unfinished concrete floor below.